-If you're receiving Social Security disability benefits or SSI payments, let us know right away when you start or stop working.
-Also, let us know if any other change occurs that could affect your benefits.
+If you're receiving Social Security benefits or SSI payments, let us know right away when you start or stop working, or if any other change occurs that could affect your benefits.

-The Ticket to Work program may also help you if you'd like to work.
+The Ticket to Work program (ticket) may also help you if you'd like to work.
 You can receive:

-- · Free vocational rehabilitation.
+- Free vocational rehabilitation.

 - Training.

 - · Job referrals.

 - Other employment support.